MatteoMori/starfall/docs/ROADMAP.md

 # 🛠️ In Progress / Next Up
 - 🔎 Expand K8s scanner to Statefulsets 🧱, Prometheus Kinds 📈, Daemonsets 🛡️
+  - Use the chance to review the k8s JSON object
-- 📊 Improve the Final summary report to be more deterministic
+- 📊 Improve the Final summary report
   - 🎯 Risk score has to be more meaningfull
+  - 🎯 Better naming for Tools
+  - 🎯 K8s has to be the first Tool in the report
 - 🗺️ Update Starfall flow diagram

 # 📈 Planned / Future